OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 ## Requirement sets

 Requirement sets are named groups of API members.
-An Office Add-in can perform a runtime check or use requirement sets specified in the manifest to determine whether an Office host supports the APIs that the add-in needs.
+An Office Add-in can perform a runtime check or use requirement sets specified in the manifest to determine whether an Office application supports the APIs that the add-in needs.
 To identify the specific requirement sets that are available on each supported platform, see [Excel JavaScript API requirement sets](../reference/requirement-sets/excel-api-requirement-sets.md).

 ### Checking for requirement set support at runtime

-The following code sample shows how to determine whether the host application where the add-in is running supports the specified API requirement set.
+The following code sample shows how to determine whether the Office application where the add-in is running supports the specified API requirement set.

 ```js
 if (Office.context.requirements.isSetSupported('ExcelApi', '1.3')) {